-Established in fall 2012, the CU-Boulder Esteemed Scholars Program is a new scholarship program recognizing top Colorado resident students for their outstanding academic achievements.
+The CU-Boulder Esteemed Scholars Program scholarship program recognizes top Colorado resident students for their outstanding academic achievements.
+These scholarships were first awarded in fall 2013.
 Students applying as freshmen for the fall semester are automatically considered for the program upon submission of an admissions application to CU-Boulder.
 Named for CU-Boulder's first presidents, the scholarships include the President Joseph A. Sewall Award (\$20,000, paid over 4 years; \$5,000 per year), the President Horace M. Hale Award (\$14,000, paid over 4 years; \$3,500 per year), and the President James H. Baker Award (\$10,000, paid over 4 years; \$2,500 per year).
 The program is merit based; scholarships will be awarded to a select group of entering Colorado resident freshman students based on a combination of grade point average and ACT or SAT test scores.